Romford–Upminster line: Diesel era

 From 17 September 1956, Metro-Cammell Lightweight diesel multiple units from Stratford replaced the steam service and a twice-hourly service was introduced, effectively doubling the frequency.
 In 1956 Upminster was enlarged and a new underground depot opened and the end through service from Romford to Grays ceased.
 To accommodate the truncated service, from 20 April 1957 a new bay platform numbered six opened at Upminster and as a result the link between the branch and the LT&S line was removed in 1959 effectively making it part of the Great Eastern route.

 A survey of passenger numbers was carried out in 1964 as part of the Beeching report and a closure notice was rapidly published.
-Local opposition was loud and oraganised and the closure was rejected, mainly due to the large number of commuters using Emerson Park Halt.
+Local opposition was loud and organised and the closure was rejected, mainly due to the large number of commuters using Emerson Park Halt.
 A further attempt at closure was made around 1970 but use of the line was increasing and the attempt again failed, but freight traffic was withdrawn with the yard at Victoria Road closing in 1974 after the private siding had succumbed a few years earlier.
 By the late 1970s the service was in the hands of Cravens DMUs.

 At the end of diesel operation there were 31 journeys each way every day except Sunday where there was no service.
 There was also no service on public holidays.

 Electric era

 The line was electrified in the 1980s and electric trains using a single Class 315 unit based at Ilford began operating on 17 April 1986.
-From 1997 the line became part of First Great Eastern and subsequently National Express East Anglia under the brand "One Great Eastern".
-Under this franchise services were operated by Class 321 units The line transferred to become part of the London Overground network in May 2015 and services were again provided by a single Class 315 unit.
+Following the privatisation of British Rail, passenger services were operated by First Great Eastern from 1997 to 2004, National Express East Anglia from 2004 to 2012 and Greater Anglia from 2012 to 2015.
+Under this franchise services were operated by Class 321 units.
+The line transferred to become part of the London Overground network in May 2015 and services were again provided by a single Class 315 unit.
 Sunday service was restored from the 13 December 2015 timetable.
 From 5 October 2020 the line has been operated using British Rail Class 710 rolling stock, taking over from British Rail Class 315 and British Rail Class 317 rolling stock.

+Renaming

+In July 2023, TfL announced that it would be giving each of the six Overground services unique names by the end of the following year.
+In February 2024, it was confirmed that the Romford–Upminster service would be named the Liberty line ("to reference the historical independence of the people of the borough of Havering") and would be coloured grey on the updated network map.
+The name references the Royal Liberty of Havering, and the wider freedom that is a "defining feature of London".